ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-rename-cluster}
 {: faq}

-For a new {{site.data.keyword.vcf-auto-short}} instance, you can set the name of the initial cluster that is created during deployment.
-When you add a cluster to a {{site.data.keyword.vcf-auto-short}} instance, you can specify the name that you want on the {{site.data.keyword.vmwaresolutions_short}} console.
+If the status of the {{site.data.keyword.vcf-auto-short}} instance is **Available**, you can rename the cluster from the VMware vSphere® Web Client.
+For more information, see [Rename a cluster managed by SDDC Manager](https://knowledge.broadcom.com/external/article/327196/rename-a-cluster-managed-by-sddc-manager.html){: external}.

 ## How are IBM and VMware patches managed?
 {: #faq-patches}